takuto-okuno-riken/mtess/README.md

 output mat file : results/demo-original-8x500_gaussian_test.mat
 ~~~

-Independent and Identically Distributed (I.I.D) test
+Independent and Identically Distributed (I.I.D) test:<br>
-1. Use RS surrogate ("surrogate -s" command) to generate 399 of surrogate data from original time-series file.
+1. Use RS surrogate ("surrogate -s" command) to generate 399 of surrogate data samples from the original time-series file.
-2. Use "-i" option of "surrotest" command for I.I.D test.
-Original time-series file and surrogate data file are specified this command.
+2. Use the "-i" option of the "surrotest" command for I.I.D test.
+The original time-series and surrogate data files must be specified for this command.
 ~~~
 >> surrogate -s --surrnum 399 data/demo-original-8x500.csv
 output mat file : results/demo-original-8x500_rs_multi_all.mat